Senkaku Islands dispute: Japanese position

+Additionally, in the History of Ming (Mingshi), the official history of the Ming dynasty, Taiwan is listed under the section "Biographies of Foreign Countries" (Waiguo Liezhuan), classified as "Dongfan" (Eastern Barbarians) alongside Korea, Japan, Ryukyu, and Luzon.
+Professor Ozaki Shigeyoshi argues that since Ming China did not consider even Taiwan to be part of its domain, the claim that the Senkaku Islands were Chinese territory as appurtenances of Taiwan since Ming dynasty is untenable.

-After ratifying UNCLOS in June 1996, Japan began asserting an exclusive economic zone around the islands in July 1996.
+After ratifying the United Nations Convention on the Law of the Sea (UNCLOS) in June 1996, Japan began asserting an exclusive economic zone around the islands in July 1996.

-In 2005, Japan passed its first parliamentary resolution on the islands and asserted its claim of territorial sovereignty over them.
+In 2005, Japan passed its first parliamentary resolution on the islands and reaffirmed its claim of territorial sovereignty over them.

 During a private visit 9 years after stepping down from office, former President of Republic of China, Lee Teng-hui, once said that the islands are part of Okinawa.
-During the 2012 China anti-Japanese demonstrations, on 13 September 2012, Lee remarked, "The Senkaku Islands, no matter whether in the past, for now or in the future, certainly belong to Japan."
+During the 2012 anti-Japanese demonstrations in China, on 13 September 2012, Lee remarked, "The Senkaku Islands, no matter whether in the past, for now or in the future, certainly belong to Japan."
 In 2002, he also stated, "The Senkaku Islands are the territory of Japan."